Mercy Health St. Rita's Medical Center: History

+Facilities

 The Henry & Beverly Hawk Heart Center expanded services in 2008 and became The Henry & Beverly Hawk Heart and Vascular Center and now offers vascular screening tests for blockages in the carotid artery, blockages in the legs from peripheral arterial disease and Aortic aneurysm, bulging of the main artery.

-St. Rita's has, over the years, emphasized long range planning and keeping completely up-to-date not only with the most sophisticated pieces of equipment, but in medical procedures and services to the community.
 In 2008, St. Rita's purchased Lima Allen County Paramedics (LACP) and operates the service of emergency/911 response, interfacility transfers, and Ambulette transports.

 In 2018 St. Rita's Medical Center experienced a name change to its parent company's name, Mercy Health.
 Almost immediately after this change Mercy Health, Mercy Health St. Rita's Medical Center, and all other hospitals owned by Mercy Health were merged into a larger group from the east coast, Bon Secours.
 This merge has brought no changes to the hospital.

 Mercy Health St. Rita's Medical Center is currently in the process of building an on-site education center with multiple classrooms and a 250-seat lecture hall.
 This expansion will focus on educating up and coming doctors.

-Other facilities

-The Mercy Health St. Rita's Medical Center provides other facilities across the region including two Urgent Care locations in Lima, Ohio and regional locations in Delphos, Glandorf, and Wapakoneta.

-Lima urgent care

-St. Rita's added St. Rita's Westside Luke's Urgent Care located at 2195 Allentown Road, Lima, OH 45905.
-Also St. Rita's Eastside Urgent Care, 967 Bellefontaine Avenue, Lima, OH 45804.
-West side Luke's Urgent care was shortened to Westside Urgent Care when the hospital was renamed.

-Delphos

-The Delphos Ambulatory Care Center, located in Delphos, offers urgent care, outpatient services and specialty physician clinics to the people of Allen and Van Wert counties in Ohio.

-The center accepts appointments for the following services or tests.